 If you own and drive a car in the U.S., chances are you might be overpaying for car insurance.
 But the search for a new provider can be time-consuming and overwhelming.
 That’s where insurance brokers can be helpful.

-Check out the table to see how much you can save through Credible’s partner Gabi, and start comparing quotes online for free.
-Customers who’ve used an auto insurance broker like Gabi have saved hundreds of dollars per year.
+Check out the table to see how much you can save through Credible’s partner Young Alfred, and start comparing quotes online for free.
+Customers who’ve used an auto insurance broker like Young Alfred have saved hundreds of dollars per year.

 Here’s what you need to know about car insurance: